-Hand of Hope is an international award-winning, surface Electromyography (EMG) driven robotic hand rehabilitation system.
+Hand of Hope is an international award-winning, surface Electromyography (EMG) driven robotic hand therapy device for rehabilitation.
 Combining advances in robotics and neuroscience, it helps stroke patients regain hand mobility through motor relearning.

 Features of Hand of Hope